 Wengatz Hall, built in 1965, houses 300 men, making it one of Taylor’s largest residence halls, which allowed for an increase in enrollment.
-Wengatz follows a typical residence hall layout with rooms lining both sides of a long, central corridor.
+Wengatz follows a traditional residence hall layout with rooms lining both sides of a T-shaped corridor.
 Each of its three floors is divided into wings.

 The residence hall has a tradition of unique and themed pick-a-dates, casual group dates, including Spring Fling, Canoeing, and Famous Couples pick-a-dates.
 Other hall and wing activities include the Wengatz Olympics each January, Wild West Week, Melon and Gourd, and more.